 A recent survey found that 89% of SSC Paralegal Program graduates were employed in the legal field within six months of graduating!

 As a highly trained legal assistant, the paralegal is prepared to work in a variety of settings including: government agencies, banks, insurance companies, corporate legal departments, and traditional law offices.
 The increasing volume and cost of legal services has created a demand for legal assistants.
-It is by many accounts one of the fastest-growing profession today.
+It is by many accounts one of the fastest-growing professions today.

 • knowledge of the various functions and roles of a paralegal;